-- Personal and advertising injury: This will protect you from financial liability claims such as libel, slander, copyright infringement, invasion of property or privacy and false arrest.
+- Personal and advertising injury: This will protect you from financial liability for legal claims of libel, slander, copyright infringement, invasion of property or privacy, and false arrest.

-General liability insurance will pay for lawyers if someone sues the business because they were injured, their property is damaged, or they feel the business's reputation and finances have been harmed somehow as a result of advertising.
+Commercial general liability insurance will pay for lawyers if someone sues the business because they were injured, their property was damaged, or they feel their business's reputation and finances have been harmed somehow as a result of advertising.

-Your insurance company will provide you a legal defense if and when necessary.
-General liability also includes coverage for defense costs and settlements.
+Your insurance company will provide you with a legal defense and cover your legal costs and settlements if and when necessary.

 Business Property Insurance

-In Alabama, commercial property insurance is recommended for any business that owns, rents, or leases a physical location.
-Commercial property insurance covers warehouses, restaurants, offices, retail stores, and more.
-A typical policy usually includes coverage for:
+Commercial property insurance is recommended for any Alabama small business that owns, rents, or leases a physical location.
+Commercial property insurance covers warehouses, restaurants, offices, retail stores, and others from:

-- Physical damage to your building caused by vandalism, theft, fire, windstorm or other forces of nature (e.g. a tornado).
+- Physical damage to your building is caused by vandalism, theft, fire, windstorm, or other forces of nature (e.g. a tornado).

 - It covers the contents of your building including furniture, inventory, and equipment—like your store's computers.

-Insurance companies commonly exclude damage from war, nuclear hazard risks (e.g., radiation), and natural disasters in their policy coverage.
-If you're based in a flood zone, it's best to purchase an additional claim-specific insurance for those perils separately.
+Insurance carriers commonly exclude damage from acts of war, nuclear hazard risks (e.g. radiation), and flooding.
+If you're based in a flood zone, it's best to purchase a flood insurance policy.

 Business Owners’ Policy

 Another commercial insurance policy that we recommend is a business owners' policy (BOP).
 A BOP is usually offered to small business owners.
-A business owner's policy is a great way to bundle the insurance you need while getting a discount on the price.
+A business owner's policy is a great way to bundle the insurance you need while getting a discount on insurance costs.
 A BOP usually includes general liability insurance, business property insurance, and business interruption insurance.

-Business interruption insurance pays for your lost business income when a covered event interrupts your business.
-It may also cover operational expenses that include the costs of maintenance for your building, paying salaries of temporarily laid-off employees (such as for when business is slow), and any other incidental expenses incurred because you are out of the office.
+Business interruption insurance helps protect you from financial loss.
+The policy pays for your lost business income when a covered event interrupts your business.
+It may also cover operational expenses that include the costs of maintenance for your building, paying salaries of temporarily laid-off employees, and any other incidental expenses incurred because you are unable to operate your business.
 Insurance companies may also include insurance options that cover specific risks that are unique to your industry.

 Commercial Auto Insurance

-Commercial Auto Insurance is required if you use your personal or company vehicles to deliver goods or services.
+Commercial Auto Insurance is required if you use your personal or business vehicles to deliver goods or services.
 Typically, commercial auto insurance includes the following coverage: